 … do whatever it is I think that Outlook should be able to do?

 Any software program has limitations.
 At some point, the developers have to say “enough!” so they can actually ship it out the door.
 With years of experience using Outlook, we’ve found the workarounds for the most common scenarios and invite you to search our site.
 If you don’t find what you’re looking for, post a message in one of the discussion forums for Outlook, and be very specific about what version of Outlook you are using and what you want to accomplish.
-If you still can’t find a solution, you can send a suggestion to Microsoft for what you want to see in the next version.

 - More Outlook User Tips

 - Microsoft Outlook Solutions — Our main Outlook page with links to the various versions and many, many more resources.

 - Microsoft Outlook – How-To Articles — for Outlook 98 and 2000, but also largely apply to other versions.
 Unfortunately, the individual how-to answers are not always 100% complete and accurate.